Ragu-123/deberta-emotion/README.md

 python main.py
 ```

-On first run the script will download and cache the fine‑tuned model from Hugging Face.
+On first run the script will download and cache the fine-tuned model from Hugging Face.

 ### Example: High Confidence (no HIL)